sumitmalik51/azure-synapse-analytics-workshop-400/labintro.md

 3. If you see the pop-up **You have free Azure Advisor recommendations!** , close the window to continue the lab.

 4. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

+5. Click on **Next** and follow the instructions to perform the lab.